jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Do you think the beloved comedian and podcaster is right?
 Are people angry?
 Are your friends and family?
 Are you?

 Let me approach the question differently.
 Are you happy?
 I'm not asking if you're comfortable or "happy enough."
 Do you jump out of bed every morning, are you respected at your job, are your bills paid up.
-And most importantly, are you confident your kids will inherit a happier life.
+And most importantly, how sure are you that your kids will inherit a happier life.

 On the surface, Westerners have luxurious homes, full employment, and stable politics.
 On the inside, our middle-class deals with boring jobs, growing debts, mindless bureaucracies, and horrible commutes.
-Our lives do often suck.
-But, it's made so much worse because unlike our ancestors, we're watching our society decline.
-Everyday bad trends get worse like drug epidemics, crumbling infrastructure, aching depression, antisocial behavior, political hatred, and climate change.
+Our lives often do suck.
+It's made so much worse because, unlike our ancestors, we're also watching our society decline.
+Everyday bad trends get worse, like drug epidemics, crumbling infrastructure, aching depression, antisocial behavior, political hatred, and climate change.

 Luckily, we have the freedom to vote for government solutions and regulations.
 We've tried Left-wing and Right-wing, moderate, and extreme, but none have helped.
-Main Street is still unhappy.
+No matter if we regulate our economy, or let businesses run free, Main Street keeps getting unhappier.

 Living happy lives isn't an unrealistic fairytale.
 In fact, it's a sign of a healthy society.
 What's standing in our way _is_ Left and Right ideologies.
 They were created in the Industrial Age, and since 1970 we've been in the Internet Age.
 Our ideologies are so outdated they're actually causing our frustrating lifestyles and growing social unrest.
 We need a new philosophy.
 One designed to harness the remarkable potential of digital technology.